2/1/2026

 Insurance coverage law firms are using AI to improve intake responsiveness, screen claims consistently, and reduce administrative friction.

 Insurance coverage and policyholder law firms help clients when insurers deny, delay, or underpay valid claims.
 These matters are often high stress, time sensitive, and documentation heavy.
-Clients usually call after something has gone wrong: a loss, a denial, or months of unanswered communication.
+Clients usually call after something has already gone wrong - a loss, a denial, or months of unanswered communication.

 In this environment, intake and communication are not secondary concerns.
 They are foundational to whether a firm can evaluate a claim properly and move it forward efficiently.